 🍳 Kitchen

 Cook real food.
-Convection oven, residential refrigerator, washer/dryer combo.
-Nothing is the cheap RV version.
+Convection oven, residential refrigerator, refreshed cabinets.

 Convection microwave oven